amarh/openPLM/docs/en/user/features/create.rst

 Import from a csv file
 ***********************
-PLMObject and user can be created with a csv file.
+PLMObject (parts and document) and user can be created with a csv file.
 This file must contains headers related to the target (object or user).
 Mostly these headers are the required field in the related object or user creation form.